CameronBrooks11/Cams-Nexus/pages/Product Development Project Template.md

 - ## Feedback and Adjustments
 - [Date]: [Feedback/Adjustment Description] *(Replace with specific feedback or adjustment details)*
 - ...
-- ## Product Development Project Template Formatting Legend
+- ## Project Template Formatting Legend
 	- **Bold Text:** Used for section headings and key points.
 	- `[Square Brackets]`: Indicate placeholders where specific information needs to be inputted.
 	- `*(Italicized Text in Parentheses)*`: Provide instructions or additional information for filling out the template.